Dryer cycles, settings, and features

-Have you ever wondered why there are so many cycles and settings available on your dryer, so you're really missing out if you're only using the defaults.
-We're here to tell you about all of the wonderful cycles, settings, and features on Samsung dryers that can make your clothes and other laundry look and feel their best.
+There are so many cycles and settings available on your dryer, so you're really missing out if you're only using the defaults.
+We're here to tell you about all of the special cycles, settings, and features on Samsung dryers that can make your clothes and other laundry look and feel their best.

-When drying laundry, it is always recommended to follow the manufacturer's instructions on the tag for how to dry that particular item.
+Note: It is always recommended to follow the manufacturer's instructions on the tag for drying that particular item.

 With Sensor Dry, you don't have to worry about that one pair of jeans that doesn't seem to dry with the rest of your laundry, or damp spots on a large comforter.
-Sensor Dry cycles use a sensor inside the dryer to detect when the laundry is dry and will automatically stop the cycle when the dryness level has been achieved.
-This can extend or reduce the length of the cycle dynamically as required.
+Sensor Dry cycles use a sensor inside the dryer to detect when the laundry is dry, and will automatically stop the cycle when the dryness level has been achieved.
+This can extend or reduce the length of the cycle as necessary.

 Active Wear: This cycle is for water-repellant wear, such as exercise wear, outdoor wear, sports jerseys, training pants, water-repellant jackets, and other performance clothing.
 Thick fabrics like a zipper or velcro closure, or training socks may not be completely dried.
 The maximum load size for this cycle is 4 pounds.